syncfusion-content/angularjs-docs/angularjs/Rotator/behavior-settings.md

 ### Auto Play option

-By using the e- enableautoplay, we can able to play the rotator slides automatically without our interference when it is set as true.
+By using the [`e-enableautoplay`], we can able to play the rotator slides automatically without our interference when it is set as true.
 The default value is ‘false’.
 The value set to this property is Boolean.

 {% highlight html %}